timeplus-io/metabase-proton-driver/README.md

    LEIN_SNAPSHOTS_IN_RELEASE=true DEBUG=1 lein uberjar
    ```

 5. Let's assume we download `metabase.jar` from the [Metabase jar](https://www.metabase.com/docs/latest/operations-guide/running-the-metabase-jar-file.html) to `~/metabase/` and we built the project above.
-Copy the built jar(proton.metabase-driver.jar) to the Metabase plugins directly and run Metabase from there!
+Copy the built jar(proton.metabase-driver.jar) to the Metabase plugins folder and run Metabase from there!

    ```shell
    cd ~/metabase/